 mysql client program, respectively.

 [client] option group is read by all

-[client] is the perfect group to use to
+[client] is the appropriate group to use to

-specify the password that you use to connect to the server.
-(But
+specify the password for connecting to the server.
+(But make

-make sure that the option file is readable and writable only by
+sure that the option file is accessible only by yourself, so

-yourself, so that other people cannot find out your password.)
+that other people cannot discover your password.)
+Be sure not

 programs that you use.
 Programs that do not understand the